bfortunato/react-native-image-rotate/README.md

-# why fork
-Original package store images in React ImageStore, that is deprecated.
-This fork saves rotated images in app temp directory.

 # react-native-image-rotate

+This is a fork by Bruno Fortunato

 This project supports react-native >= 0.40.0

 This module is meant to be used together with react-native's [ImageEditor](https://github.com/facebook/react-native/blob/master/Libraries/Image/ImageEditor.js) to create full-featured crop tool

+## Why fork
+Original package store images in React ImageStore, that is deprecated.
+This fork saves rotated images in app temp directory.

 ## Installation